michimussato/OpenStudioLandscapes-Kitsu/README.md

 This is an extension to the OpenStudioLandscapes ecosystem.
 The full documentation of OpenStudioLandscapes is available [here](https://github.com/michimussato/OpenStudioLandscapes).

+You feel like writing your own module?
+Go and check out the [OpenStudioLandscapes-Template](https://github.com/michimussato/OpenStudioLandscapes-Template).

 ## Requirements

 - `python-3.11`